How to prepare for your first group class at clear cut fitness

 • At the end of the workout, everyone wipes down their equipment, drink some water and relax after a job well done.

-Thanks for the Main Main Street program for helping us add new equipment and marketing material for our small group classes!
+Thanks to the My Main Street Initiative for helping us add new equipment and marketing material to our small group classes!

 This project is supported by the My Main Street program, the Canadian Urban Institute, and the Government of Canada through the Federal Economic Development Agency for Southern Ontario (FedDev Ontario).